JavaScript tutorial:

 Example

 The , operator causes the expressions on either side of it to be executed in left-to-right order, and obtains the value of the expression on the right.
-The most common use for the , operator is in the increment expression of a for loop.
-For example:
+The , operator is commonly used when naming variables (see example below), in the increment expression of a for loop (see example below), in function calls, arrays and object declarations.

 function a()